ishikag2202/AI-Project/README.md

 - Game Board Representation: Implemented using a grid-based system where each tile corresponds to a specific position in the game.

-AI Strategy - Expected Minimax Algorithm
+AI Strategy - Expectimax Algorithm

 - State Representation: Captures the current board state, including token positions, dice roll outcomes, and possible moves.

 - Action Selection: The AI evaluates all possible moves, assigns weights based on game rules, and selects the best possible move.

 - Heuristic Evaluation: AI uses heuristic scoring to evaluate board positions, considering safety, risk, and game progress.
-### Expectiminimax Algorithm in Ludo AI
+### Expectimax Algorithm in Ludo AI
-The Expected Minimax Algorithm is used to enhance AI decision-making by considering both strategic planning and probabilistic outcomes of dice rolls in the game.
+The Expectimax Algorithm is used to enhance AI decision-making by considering both strategic planning and probabilistic outcomes of dice rolls in the game.

 This approach allows the AI to make more strategic decisions by predicting the long-term impact of its moves in an uncertain environment.